freswinn/FIGlet2Godot/README.md

 If you try this and then can't seem to get out of it, hit `Ctrl+C` to terminate the process.

 On the official websites, you will find a guide, wiki, or manpage to help learn how to use FIGlet.
 The hope is that, once installed, none of the manpage stuff is actually necessary to be able to use my plugin for yourself.

+### Fonts on FIGlet
+By default, the fonts installed for FIGlet are at `/usr/shared/figlet`.
+If that doesn't work, type `figlet -I 2` to get the font folder that FIGlet is set up for.

+### Fonts on pyfiglet:
+On Linux, pyfiglet uses the same location for fonts that FIGlet does: `usr/shared/figlet`.
+To install a font, you access this folder as root and move the font files into the folder.

+I am not actually sure where they are located on Windows, but you can view a list of the installed fonts in pyfiglet by typing `pyfiglet -l`.
+You can also install a font in pyfiglet by using `pyfiglet -L <filepath>`